luizalabs Software Engineer Salary in Greater Sao Paulo | R$95.2K-R$151K+ | Levels.fyi

 The median Software Engineer compensation in Greater Sao Paulo package at luizalabs totals R$151K per year.
-View the base salary, stock, and bonus breakdowns for luizalabs's total compensation packages.
+View the base salary, equity, and bonus breakdowns for luizalabs's total compensation packages.
 Last updated: 10/1/2025

 Company